Updated: Sep 26, 2021

 Atlanta Film and TV: How did you end up composing and writing for Sting and Shaggy?

-Kameron Corvet: It started with a song I wrote.
-Once the basic song structure was created I began to collaborate with different creatives that I know within the music industry, one of whom had a relationship with Shaggy.
-Once Shaggy heard the song I wrote, he loved it!
-Shaggy ended up in Los Angeles doing a reggae feature on another artist, which was orchestrated through Sting’s manager.
-During a break in the session, Sting’s manager asked Shaggy what he was working on.
-Shaggy then played the demo I’d constructed and that’s when he thought that Sting would be perfect to add to the song.
-After the session, Sting’s manager sent the song over to him and they began to add their elements to the song to make it complete.
+It began with a song I wrote, and I collaborated with creatives I knew within the music industry, one of whom had a relationship with Shaggy.
+He heard the song and loved it.
+Shaggy ended up in Los Angeles doing a reggae feature on another artist, orchestrated through Sting's manager.
+While on a break during the session, Shaggy played the demo for Sting’s Manager, and that is when Sting's manager thought it would be a perfect addition to the song.
+Afterward, his manager sent the song to Sting, and they began adding their elements so it would be complete.

 Atlanta Film and TV: Some artists rush to get signed by a record label.
 Why have you remained independent?
 How can an artist leverage their behavior for independence to